ropensci/qualR/paper.md

 The pollutant and meteorological data are publicly available via the [CETESB QUALAR System](https://cetesb.sp.gov.br/ar/qualar/).
-QUALAR allows researchers to download data from the air quality stations in `.csv` files, one variable per AQS at a time.
+QUALAR allows researchers to download data from the air quality stations in `.csv` files, one variable per AQS at a time in a simple query, or three parameters per AQS in advance query.
 This data needs preprocessing before analysis.
 For example, instrument malfunctions produce missing dates, time format might need adjustments, or the decimal separator needs to be changed.